heroku/shh/README.md

 ## environment variables

+### General

     SHH_INTERVAL: The interval at which to poll.
 Defaults to "10s".
 See: http://golang.org/pkg/time/#ParseDuration
     SHH_SOURCE: The source for the metric if you want sources.
 No source is included if this isn't set.

+### Outputter related

+    SHH_OUTPUTTER: The output module to use.
+Defaults to: "stdoutl2metder".
+Other choices are: "stdoutl2metraw" & "librato"
+    SHH_LIBRATO_USER: When using the librato outputter, this is the librato username.
+    SHH_LIBRATO_TOKEN: When using the librato outputter, this is the librato API token.
+    SHH_LIBRATO_BATCH_SIZE: When using the librato outputter, this is the metric batch size for each POST.
+Defaults to: "50"
+    SHH_LIBRATO_BATCH_TIMEOUT: When using the librato outputter, this is the timeout for a batch.
+Defaults to: "500ms"

+### Poller related

+    SHH_DF_TYPES: A comma seperated list of filesystem types (ext3, btrfs, tmpfs, etc) to return disk usage stats for.
+Defaults to: "btrfs,ext3,ext4,tmpfs,xfs"

 ## Building Debs on Heroku